pseudowolfvn/psog_nn/README.md

 - ml: machine learning part of the project
 - plots: scripts to create plots used in the paper

-For more specific details, consult the corresponding help page or section of the paper itself.
+For more specific details, consult the corresponding section of the paper itself.

 ## Usage:
 ```